 Caution: If you have brass, chrome, or nickel showerheads, don’t keep them in the vinegar solution for more than 30 minutes.
 This will damage its finish.

-Even though showerhead blocks are not-so-serious problems, a consistent blockage can lead to breakage of the shower.
+Even though showerhead clogging is a not-so-serious problem, a consistent blockage can lead to the breakage of the shower.
 Hence, believing in the principle of “prevention is better than cure” we can follow some simple tips to avoid them which are as follows:

 - Keep the shower dry by wiping it regularly using a dry cloth.

 - Wash the shower with hot water regularly by dismantling it.